eMahtab/clone-a-graph/README.md

 ```

 ## General note :
-Don't add a Node more than once in the queue, and in case the same Node is added to queue, make sure you handle this correctly.
-By only processing it only its not already visited.
+Don't add a Node more than once in the queue, and in case the same Node is added to the queue more than once, make sure you handle this correctly.
+By only processing it only if its not already visited.
 This is important, so that you don't process the same Node more than once, if you process a Node more than once it will result in duplication of edges (neighbors).

 # References :
 1. https://www.youtube.com/watch?v=vma9tCQUXk8